Spokenly Logo

 • -Local Parakeet needs Apple Silicon

-Dragon icon: Most Powerful Voice Commands
+Dragon icon: Best for Voice Commands and Macros

-2. Dragon · Most Powerful Voice Commands
+4. Dragon · Best for Voice Commands and Macros

 Category: Voice controlPrice: $699 license, Dragon Anywhere $15/moPlatforms: Windows (Mac discontinued)